shayanray/MedMesh-PennApps18/README.md

 ## My Role

-As a Solutions Architect, I was instrumental in whiteboarding and designing the overall architectural solution to this problem.
+As a previous Solutions Architect, I was instrumental in whiteboarding and designing the overall architectural solution to this problem.
 I was the sole developer for the Prediction Engine, a ML platform trained with 50K patient records  to predict the stroke probability.
 I was also responsible for completing various sections for the website and overall Integration of the various platform oomponents.